charud/jsfu/README.md

 Improve your Javascript fu with language extensions

-jsfu is a dead simple rewriter, without any grammars, AST:s or parsers.
+**jsfu is a dead simple rewriter**, without any grammars, AST:s or parsers.
 All extensions will be pluggable and it will be easy include your own.

 The current version (0.1.1) contains two extensions.